-3.1 Assignment of Research Projects and Advisors (new students)
+3.1 Assignment of Research Projects and Faculty Advisors (new students)

 The MS and PhD degrees are primarily research degrees.
-Consequently, one of the most important objectives for entering graduate students is to participate in the process for determining your research topic and faculty advisor(s)/mentor(s).
-Developing and maintaining an early working relationship with an advisor, who is responsible for mentoring, is extremely important.
+Consequently, one of the most important objectives for entering graduate students is to participate in the process of determining your research topic and faculty advisor(s)/mentor(s).
+Developing and maintaining an early working relationship with a faculty advisor, who is responsible for mentoring the student, is extremely important.

-Students who have a research assistantship will typically have a faculty advisor/mentor before the semester begins.
-Self-supported students or students with fellowship support, if without an advisor at the beginning of their first semester, must meet with all faculty members whose research interests the student, and that have available research projects, during their first two weeks of classes.
-After completing meetings with faculty, and no later than the Friday of the third week of classes, a new student should indicate the student's first, second, and third choices for a faculty advisor/mentor on the Chemical and Environmental Engineering Advisor Selection Form (see appendix A10 of this handbook).
+Students who have a research assistantship will typically have a faculty advisor before the first semester begins.
+Any student who does not have a faculty advisor before the first semester begins (this will likely include students who are self-supported or who have fellowship support), must meet with all faculty members whose research interests the student, and that have available research projects, during their first two weeks of classes.
+After completing meetings with faculty, and no later than the Friday of the third week of classes, a new student should indicate the student's first, second, and third choices for a faculty advisor on the Chemical and Environmental Engineering Advisor Selection Form (see appendix A10 of this handbook).
 This form must be submitted to the chair of the new student's respective Chemical Engineering or Environmental Engineering Graduate Studies Committee (GSC) with a copy to Grace Fuller (gracefuller@arizona.edu), the graduate program coordinator.
-Even if a student has a faculty advisor before the semester begins, the student must complete the form with the name of their faculty advisor and submit it to their respective GSC chair and the graduate program coordinator.
+Even if a student has a faculty advisor before the semester begins, the student must complete the form with the name of their faculty advisor and submit it to their respective GSC chair and the graduate program coordinator or they may email Grace Fuller to confirm the faculty advisor assignment.